Sign up for our Newsletter

 Climate Change as Key Driver of Emerging Food Contaminant Risk

 The food industry continually faces new and emerging risks from the expanding globalization of the supply chain and environmental factors that impact food safety and public health across the globe.
-With a significant environmental factor being that of global climate change, it is critical that
+With a significant environmental factor being that of global climate change, it is critical that manufacturers understand the potential contaminant risks in areas from which they source ingredients, and work closely with their suppliers to understand what they are doing to mitigate those risks.

 A recent report from the European Food Safety Authority (EFSA), Emerging chemical risks in food and feed, provides some of that information, with discussion on the CLEFSA project – focused on climate change as a driver of emerging risks for food and feed safety, plant, animal health and nutritional quality.
 With a goal of developing and testing new methodologies for the identification, characterization, and analysis of emerging risks linked with climate change, the researchers identified and scored emerging issues from scenarios that are projected to occur by 2050.
 The impact (based on severity, duration and frequency of the potential effects) and likelihood of each issue were scored by considering the hazard conditions of each during the “reference” period (1981–2010) and “near-future” period (2021-2050).